-Beam Analysis using Multiframe
+Beam Analysis Using Multiframe4D

-- 1. The software is on the computers in the College of Architecture in Programs under the Windows Start menu (see https://wikis.arch.tamu.edu/display/HELPDESK/Computer+Accounts for lab locations).
-Multiframe is under the Bentley Engineering menu. - 2.
-There are tutorials available on line at http://www.formsys.com/mflearning that list the tasks and order in greater detail.
+- 1. The software is on the computers in the college computing lab (http://thelab.tamu.edu) in Programs under the Windows Start menu.
+Multiframe4D is under the COSC menu. - 2.
+There is a tutorial in the Help menu (Chapter 1 2D Tutorial) that lists the tasks and order in greater detail.
 The first task is to define the unit system: - Choose Units... from the View menu.
 Unit sets are available, but specific units can also be selected by double clicking on a unit or format and making a selection from the menu.